randymized/fsroute/README.md

 }
 ```
 Such a tree would probably include more than one function and a more complex tree structure.
 If both a tree and a root directory are specified, the two are merged.

+### API

+#### Request handler functions

+The functions in the routing tree and exported from modules in the filesystem resource directory receive one argument, `descend` and are called in a `this` context that is shared by all handlers for a given request.
+The context should include a `req` request object and a `res` response object.
+The router will add `next` to the context, allowing exit from the router to the next middleware layer.

+Request handlers must either:

+ - Send a response.
+ - Call the `descend` callback to pass the request on to the next handler.
+ - Call `this.next()` to signal a `not found` condition and pass the request to the next middleware layer.
+ - Call `this.next(err)` to signal an error.

+#### var fsRoute= new FSRoute(tree)

+Creates a new router.

+The tree argument is optional.
+If present, it should be an object containing functions and embedded objects that define the routing to be done.
+For example `{foo:{bar:function() {}}}` would define a router that directs requests for `/foo/bar` to the given function.
+Read on for more examples.

+#### fsRoute.add_modules(rootdir)

+Adds the modules in the directory `rootdir` and its subdirectories to the router.

+Returns the `fsRoute` object for which is was invoked, allowing chaining.

+#### fsRoute.request_handler(context,next)

+Handle one request. `request_handler` should be called once for each request to be routed.
+The request will be routed to the function or functions from the tree or modules that are to handle the request.
+The `request_handler` function is asynchronous.

+The handler functions will be called in the context of the `context` object.
+It will be `this` in any handler function.
+FSRoute expects it to include a `req` request object.
+Typically, it would also include a response object, but FSRoute does not require that.
+The request object must include a `method` and a `url`.

+If no functions are defined to handle the request, or if they all pass the request on to their `descend` callback, the `next` function will be called.

+#### fsRoute.connect_middleware()

+Convenience method for calling `request_handler` in Connect compatible middleware.

+Returns a middleware function that calls `request_handler`.

+#### fsRoute.composable_middleware()

+Convenience method for calling `request_handler` in [composable middleware](https://npmjs.org/package/composable-middleware).
+The composable middleware `this` context will be shared context for all request handler functions.

+Returns a middleware function that calls `request_handler`.

+#### fsRoute.set_module_extentions(extensions)

+Defines the file extensions that will be recognized as modules.
+The default is `js` and `coffee`.
+The argument(s) should be strings without a leading dot.

+Returns the `fsRoute` object for which is was invoked, allowing chaining.

 ### Determinate and Indeterminate paths